jackson2000118-crypto/Labs/LinkedList/README.md

 ```

 #### Test printing a list
-Using the main function in [main.c], go ahead and build a list by looping over the arrays.
+Using the main function in [main.c](main.c), go ahead and build a list by looping over the arrays.
 Then, print out the list.

 If you did it correctly, your print should look like
 ```text